The Kerrisdale Team

 Christina completed her Master of Science in Physical Therapy at the University of Alberta in 2007.
 Upon graduation, she returned home to Vancouver and has since worked in private practice orthopedic physiotherapy.
 She has successfully completed the Canadian Physiotherapy Association Orthopedic Division's Advanced Examination in Manual and Manipulative Therapy and is a Fellow of the Canadian Academy of Manipulative Physiotherapists.

-As a new mom, Christina has developed a keen-interest in treating pre- and post-natal women and helping them restore balance in their new bodies.
+As a mom of two young children, Christina has developed a keen-interest in treating pre and post-natal women and helping them restore function, strength and balance in their new bodies.

 Christina can speak Cantonese and some Mandarin